 The Company is subject to foreign currency risk on financial instruments denominated in currencies other than the Canadian Dollar.
-The Company is exposed to foreign currency risk on fluctuations related to cash and cash equivalents, receivables and prepaid expenses, and accounts payable and accrued liabilities that are denominated in the United States dollar, the Argentine Peso or the Peruvian Sol.
-The Company does not use derivative instruments to reduce its exposure to foreign currency risk nor has it entered into foreign exchange contracts to hedge against gains or losses from foreign exchange fluctuations.
+The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and prepaid expenses, and accounts payable and accrued liabilities that are denominated in the United States dollar, the Argentine Peso or the Peruvian Sol.
+Management believes the foreign exchange risk derived from currency conversions is not significant and therefore does not hedge its foreign exchange risk.
 As these exchange rates fluctuate against the Canadian Dollar, the Company will experience foreign exchange gains and losses.